Local-Connectivity-Lab/netbot/README.md

 ### 2023-08-23
 * DONE Start with a *basic* Discord command, written in python.
 Get the example working end to end.
-* Add a command to query netbox.
+* DONE Add a command to query netbox.
-* Add netbox API call and get auth working.
+* DONE Add netbox API call and get auth working.

 #### pycord
 Starting work on a new bot, from scratch, based on https://github.com/Pycord-Development/pycord